Taneristique/ExamSearcher/README.md

 ### Step 4
 `python3 main.py`

+## Additional Note
+The most suitable python version for ExamSearcher is Python 3.12.1 therefore consider avoiding to use it with different versions.

 ## Usage:
 It is detailly demonstrated in the following page [screenshots](https://github.com/Taneristique/ExamSearcher/tree/main/screenshots).

 ## Contributing:
 Please open a new issue to contribute from [issues](https://github.com/Taneristique/ExamSearcher/issues) section,if you have any proposal or issue related to Exam Searcher.